luxonis/depthai-python/docs/source/components/messages/spatial_img_detections.rst

 SpatialImgDetections
 ====================

-Similar to :ref:`ImageDetections`, but this message includes **XYZ** coordinates of the detected objects as well.
+Similar to :ref:`ImgDetections`, but this message includes **XYZ** coordinates of the detected objects as well.

 Both :ref:`YoloSpatialDetectionNetwork` and :ref:`MobileNetSpatialDetectionNetwork` output this message, since they both derive from the :code:`SpatialDetectionNetwork` class.